MedRedaJ/SEG2105-Group12-Repo/README.md

 # SEG2105-Group12-Repo

-This is a repo for the group of SEG2105, group 12
+#This is a repo for the group of SEG2105
-This is a test commit

-Test123 Dom

-This is doms branch
+#Please navigate to group member branches to view their commits